 Disengaged Employees are Expensive

-Disengaged employees in the United States cost between $450 billion and $550 billion according to a recent poll by Gallup.
-Experienced talent leaders know bad hires and disengaged employees take a lot of time to manage while having a negative impact on both morale and performance.
+Disengaged employees in the United States cost between $450 and $550 billion according to a recent poll by Gallup.
+Experienced talent leaders predict disengaged employees because they take a lot of time to manage while having a negative impact on morale, organizational culture, and performance.

 Can You Easily Predict Disengaged Employees?

-As a leader, there may not be a crystal ball to tell you exactly which employees will become disengaged and leave and when…but employee engagement and retention training experts have come up with some very clear indicators of disengaged employees that can help you prevent much of your unwanted employee turnover and lack of discretionary effort.
+As a leader, there may not be a crystal ball to tell you exactly which employees will become disengaged and apt to leave, but employee engagement and retention training experts have come up with some very clear indicators of disengaged employees that can help you prevent much of your unwanted employee turnover and lack of discretionary effort.

 Why Most Employees Leave Is Not A Surprise

 Numerous studies have been conducted on disengaged employees and why employees leave.
 The reasons are not a surprise.
 In fact they are basic common sense.
 But each reason should be examined for ways they can be addressed before employees take off for what they expect will be greener pastures.